 Beijing's Summer Palace was the summer retreat of China's ancient emperors.
-As soon as Beijing became too hot, the emperor, his empress, concubines and entire retinue all traveled to the Summer Palace located in the northwestern suburbs of Beijing.
-The Summer Palace was first built by Qing Dynasty (1644-1911) emperor Qianlong as a gift for his mother's birthday.
+As soon as Beijing became too hot, the emperor, his empress, concubines, and the entire retinue all traveled to the Summer Palace located in the northwestern suburbs of Beijing.
+The Summer Palace was first built by the Qing Dynasty (1644-1911) emperor Qianlong as a gift for his mother's birthday.
 Listed on UNESCO's Cultural Heritage List in 1998, the Summer Palace is a favorite destination for all Beijing tours.

 The Summer Palace is a masterpiece of Chinese garden design.
 What intrigues visitors most, besides the obvious majesty, beauty, and size of the garden, is the fact that it was all built as the private playground of a single person.
 There are innumerable stunning sites in the Summer Palace.
-Most visitors enter at the East Palace Gate.
+Most visitors enter the East Palace Gate.
 Upon entering the gate the first palace encountered is the Palace of Benevolent Longevity (Renshoudian).
-This was the main area used to political activities, like the Palace of Supreme Harmony in the Forbidden City, this is the place where the emperors met with officials and handled state affairs when they were in the Summer Palace.
-Imperial officials meeting with the emperor could enter the Summer Palace at the East Palace Gate meet with the emperor and leave without ever seeing any of the private areas of the palace.
+This was the main area used for political activities, like the Palace of Supreme Harmony in the Forbidden City, this is the place where the emperors met with officials and handled state affairs when they were in the Summer Palace.
+Imperial officials meeting with the emperor could enter the Summer Palace at the East Palace Gate meet the emperor and leave without ever seeing any of the private areas of the palace.

 Located along the north shore of Kunming Lake is the amazing Long Corridor.
 It is 728 meters long and is covered with more than 8000 paintings of Chinese Mythology as well as 546 paintings of the West Lake.
 Many of the murals depict stories of battles and mythological events.
 The Long Corridor links the living quarters with the sightseeing areas.
 The main function of the Long Corridor was to allow the emperor to wander along Kunming Lake enjoying the scenery while staying out of the weather.